Home / Articles

 Cons

-• Not a replacement for defensive parking judgment
+• Not a replacement for defensive driving practices

-Who should buy this: Families driving at night, in rain, or on high-speed roads regularly.
+Who should buy this: Families driving at night, in rain, or on high-speed roads regularly who prefer rechargeable conveniences.

 View on Amazon